 Let us try to give a brief overview of the evolution of the World Wide Web, which was born in 1989.

-Its originator is Tim Berners-Lee, a researcher at CERN in Geneva, who introduced the interconnected digital pages to the network, claiming that this invention would facilitate the exchange of information in science.
+Its inventor is Tim Berners-Lee, a researcher at CERN in Geneva, who introduced the interconnected digital pages to the network, claiming that this invention would facilitate the exchange of information in science.

-Thus, the Internet was born for cultural reasons and immediately positioned itself at a high scientific level, in the community of researchers.
-However, in the course of its evolution, starting as a medium with libertarian and let’s say “public” characteristics, the Internet becomes a huge business and during the 1990s it fuels a strong financial speculation called the “New Economy” that results in the entry of large private entities into the network.
+Thus, the Internet was born for cultural reasons and immediately positioned itself at a high level in the science community.
+However, in the course of its evolution, starting as a medium with libertarian and let’s say “public” characteristics, the Internet became a huge business and during the 1990s it fueled a strong financial speculation called the “New Economy” that resulted in the arrival of large private companies in the network.

-Despite the bursting of the financial bubble in the late 1990s, a number of Global Internet Companies (GICs) established themselves globally, gradually taking on enormous economic value and creating platforms that are still dominant today.
+Despite the bursting of the financial bubble in the late 1990s, a number of Global Internet Companies (GICs) established themselves, gradually taking on enormous economic value and creating platforms that are still dominant today.